No quick fix to hospital pressures in Northern Ireland – Swann

 He was speaking after health trusts across Northern Ireland warned that hospitals were facing extreme pressure due to the number of patients.

-In one instance on Tuesday, an emergency department consultant at Altnagelvin Hospital in Londonderry made a public appeal for help to ease pressure after admitting his staff were facing “dire straits”.
+In one instance on Tuesday, an emergency department consultant at Altnagelvin Hospital in Derry made a public appeal for help to ease pressure after admitting his staff were facing “dire straits”.

 Mr Swann said: “This is not a problem that is unique to Northern Ireland.